RhinoSecurityLabs/pacu/README.md

 # Pacu

-Pacu is an open source (BSD-3), modular enumeration and exploitation framework, designed for offensive security testing against AWS environments.
-Created and maintained by [Rhino Security Labs](https://rhinosecuritylabs.com/), Pacu allows penetration testers to identify areas of attack once initial access is obtained to an AWS account.
-Currently, Pacu allows for privilege escalation exploitation, backdooring of AWS accounts, attacking vulnerable Lambda functions, and tampering with Cloudtrail logs, in additional to extensive enumeration and reconnaissance capabilities.
+Pacu is an open source AWS exploitation framework, designed for offensive security testing against cloud environments.
+Created and maintained by Rhino Security Labs, Pacu allows penetration testers to exploit configuration flaws within an AWS account, using modules to easily expand its functionality.
+Current modules enable a range of attacks, including user privilege escalation, backdooring of IAM users, attacking vulnerable Lambda functions, and much more.

 ## BETA NOTICE